 The University of Edinburgh has been a major seat of learning in the field of Fire Safety Engineering for over three decades.
 Many of those who are now leaders in the field came to Edinburgh to study and research under the supervision of the late Prof David Rasbash, one of the main pioneers of the discipline, Prof Dougal Drysdale, author of the definitive text book on the subject, 'Introduction to Fire Dynamics' (Wiley, 3rd edition 2011), and Prof JosÃ© Torero, the BRE/RAEng Chair in Fire Safety Engineering from 2004 to 2012.
-Teaching and research in fire safety continues at Edinburgh under the leadership of Prof Albert Simeoni appointed to the BRE Chair in Fire Safety Engineering in 2013, and Prof Luke Bisby, the Arup Chair of Fire and Structures, since 2013.
+Teaching and research in fire safety continues at Edinburgh under the leadership of Prof Albert Simeoni appointed to the BRE Chair in Fire Safety Engineering in 2013, and Prof Luke Bisby, Chair of Fire and Structures, since 2013.

 The 2014 FIRESEAT event was an invite-only conference and reunion for our own alumni and former staff.
 This took place on 15-16 May 2014 in Edinburgh, and featured both the Philip Thomas Lecture 2014 and the IFE Rasbash Lecture 2014.
 Photos, papers and presentations from this event are available on the ed40fire.
 A personal review of the event, written by one of the delegates, can be found on our blog.